The soya plant is in the Fabaceae

 , these cause oral allergy types symptoms and can cause cross reactivity over multiple groups of foods.

-Cross reactivity is usually caused by the proteins in one food being similary shaped to those in another food.
+Cross reactivity is usually caused by the proteins in one food being similarly shaped to those in another food.
 Unusually there is cross reactivity between the seed storage proteins in soya beans and the casein in cows milk.
 This is called non-homologous cross reactivity.
 This is a common anecdote, that babies allergic to cows milk (CMPA - cow milk protein allergy) can often not tolerate soya milk either and this would be the reason.

 You may have Pollen-Food Allergy Syndrome